Break Free From Social Media Addiction With This 3-Step Plan

 The habit of “just quickly checking” social media is something we all are guilty of.
 And all would be good if “quickly” would actually mean “quickly”, but it rarely does.

 Social media is a form of entertainment and, unless a part of your job, becomes a major distraction.
-And the whole world knows that one of the biggest threats to workplace productivity is distractions (our research shows that online distractions are #2 challenge to staying productive).
+And the whole world knows that one of the biggest threats to workplace productivity is distractions (our research shows that multi-tasking and online distractions are the #2 challenge to staying productive).

 Not to mention this distraction can slowly grow into a bad habit.
 And bad habits tend to turn into an addiction.
 And you don’t want social media addiction controlling your work day, do you?